 There is a $410 application fee payable to the Department of Homeland Security.
 A $200 OPT Student Service Fee must be paid to UC San Diego Division of Extended Studies.

 Note: These fees may change.

 You may apply up to 90 days before and 60 days after completing your program, and provided your program coordinator can confirm you are making normal progress toward completing the program.

 How long does it take to get approval?

 It takes 3-5 months for an OPT application to be analysed by USCIS and issue an Employment Authorization Document (EAD).
 Students should apply early and plan ahead for this waiting period.
 You cannot begin working until the day your OPT starts and you have received your EAD.

 When will my OPT begin and end?

 You may request the starting date to be any time within the 60-day period after completing your program of study.
 You may not begin working until you have received your EAD and until the authorized starting data on the EAD.

 Your EAD card will expire one year from the start date listed on the card.

-Please note that the Extension International Student Services staff does not assist with job search or job placement services.
+Please note that the Division of Extended Studies International Student Services staff does not assist with job search or job placement services.